RoRonk/diff-function/README.md

 A simplified implementation of the Unix `diff` program in x86 assembly.

 ## Features
-- Line-by-line comparison of two files
+- Line-by-line comparison of two strings
-- Shows changes between files (`c` output for changed lines)
+- Shows changes between strings (`c` output for changed lines)
 - Supports `-i` (ignore case) and `-B` (ignore blank lines) options
 - Input can be hardcoded or provided via command-line arguments